 As a result, we both have an excellent working knowledge of the current Australian greeting card market.
 And for your make-you-feel-better-in-the-general-sense card, it’s really pretty good.

 But a couple of years ago the son of a close friend of mine attempted suicide.
 And I didn’t quite know what to do to show my support.
-As someone who had worked in the psychology profession for a number of years, I knew the right things to ask her about the situation.
+As someone who had worked in the mental health sector for a number of years, I knew the right things to ask her about the situation.
 I asked how she was sleeping.
 I checked on the level of care and treatment he was being given.
 I said I was sorry and I asked if there was anything I can do.
 But as a friend I wanted her to know that I cared and that I was thinking of her.
 And so I joked with another friend that Hallmark should release a “I’m so sorry your child tried to kill himself” card.
 But it really wasn’t funny at all.
 I had never in all my greeting card buying experience come across a card specifically for any type of mental illness and that didn’t seem quite right.
 And thus the seed for Hope Street Cards was sown.

 That same year my Mum was diagnosed with breast cancer.
 And whilst I was able to visit her on occasion, the 1000 kilometre distance between us made providing support somewhat more difficult.
 So I took to doing what I do best – sending cards.
 And I was blown away with the range of cancer-related cards available.
 From the “Fuck Cancer” card to the “If cancer was a man, I’d kick him in the balls” to the sympathetically appropriate “Sorry about your tit”.
 And I sent these cards off with delight.